Oluwasetemi/css-note/slides.md

 }
 ```

-Or, we can pass it directly to the <kbd>transition</kbd> shorthand property:
+Or, we can pass it directly to the `transition` shorthand property:

 ```css
 .btn {